bdeployteam/bdeploy/doc/retypeuser/setup/node.md

 ## Launch

-After the initialization - which needs to be done only once - the **node** can be started with the following command:
+After the initialization - which only has to be done once - the **node** can be started with the following command:

 ```
 bdeploy start --root=</path/to/root>